relativitydev/relativity-trace-documentation/docs/user_documentation.md

 By default the batch will be automatically retried internally (up to 3 times) if the data batch import was not completed.
-You can get the error details by looking at “Error Details” of a specific batch with “Has Errors” set to yes.
-You can manually mark the batch as “Abandoned” to indicate that it was manually resolved or “Retry” it.
+You can get the error details by looking at `Error Details` of a specific batch with `Has Errors` set to yes.
+You can manually mark the batch as `Abandoned` to indicate that it was manually resolved or retry it.

 Data Batch objects have associated Mass Operations (and corresponding Data Batch console UI buttons) to help with state resolution

-1. Retry – submit the batch to be retried by Trace
+1.  `Trace Data Batch Retry` – submit the batch to be retried by Trace

-2. Abandon – indicates the batch has been manually resolved and should not be treated as errored.
+2.  `Trace Data Batch Abandon` – update the batch to indeicate that it has been manually resolved and should not be treated as errored.

     ![](media/fafdd5aacec029271e4f39ca303c80fa.png)